pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid14.PNG)

 I preprocessed the dataset to ensure the date column is in datetime format, then I extracted the month (and optionally year) and combine it with the continent (or WHO region) column to create a structured grouping key.
-I summing or averaging the 'new_cases' for each unique combination of continent and month, resulting in a pivot-style summary that captures monthly case trends across regions.
-Then I generate a grouped (or clustered) bar chart—using a library such as Matplotlib or Seaborn—where each cluster represents a month and within each cluster, individual bars correspond to continents, enabling clear visual comparison of new case distributions over time and geography to enhance the chart with appropriate labels, a legend, and a descriptive title for clarity and impact.
+I sum or averaging the 'new_cases' for each unique combination of continent and month, resulting in a pivot-style summary that captures monthly case trends across regions.
+Then I generate a grouped (or clustered) bar chart—using a library such as Matplotlib or Seaborn where each cluster represents a month and within each cluster, individual bars correspond to continents, enabling clear visual comparison of new case distributions over time and geography to enhance the chart with appropriate labels, a legend, and a descriptive title for clarity and impact.

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid16.PNG)